 Overview of the Sprint Goal Template

 I find it helpful to consider three questions when choosing a sprint goal: Why do we carry out the sprint?
-How do we reach its goal?
+How do we reach the desired goal?
 And how do we know that the goal has been met?
 My sprint goal template therefore consists of three main parts: the actual goal, the method employed to reach the goal, and the metrics to determine if the goal has been met.
 It additionally provides a header section that allows you to state to which product and sprint the goal belongs, as the picture below shows.
 You can download the template as a PDF from romanpichler.com/tools/sprint-goal-template/ or by clicking on the image below.

 The Goal Section